-Famous for its electric vibe and rockin’ nightlife, there are hundreds of things to do in Montréal after dark: mad Montréal events, music festivals, swanky bars, and sexy cabaret shows.
-But where do you go if you just want to sunbathe in a park, see some art, soak in a hot pool, and eat your weight in vegan comfort food?
-From snug brunch spots to serene floating spas, we vetted hundreds of destinations to find the chillest escapes.
-So, check into your Montréal Airbnb , comfy up, and get ready to enjoy a perfect laid-back weekend Montréal itinerary:
+Famous for its electric vibe and alluring nightlife, there are hundreds of things to do in Montréal after dark: mad Montréal events, music festivals, swanky bars, sexy cabaret shows, and vintage thrift stores.
+But where do you go if you just want to laze about, sunbathe in a park, see some art, soak in a hot pool, and eat your weight in vegan comfort food?
+From cozy brunch spots to serene floating spas, we vetted hundreds of destinations to find the chillest escapes.
+So, check into your Airbnb, comfy up, and get ready to enjoy a perfect laid-back weekend Montréal itinerary:

 Montréal Itinerary: Friday

 Montréal’s oldest Catholic church, Basilique de Notre Dame, was built in 1818 and is home to intricately designed stained glass that tells the history of the city.
-So why is this Montréal itinerary bringing you here on a Friday night?
-Because you booked tickets to Aura Basilique Montréal: a trippy immersive light and sound experience that guides you through the church’s grandiose architecture and history.
-Locals may be ambivalent about show and its price of admission ($28), but, while crowded, its also hands down one of the best things to do in Canada.
+But you here on a Friday night?
+Because you booked tickets to Aura Basilique Montréal: a trippy and immersive light and sound experience that guides you through the church’s grandiose architecture and history.
+Locals may be ambivalent about show and its price of admission ($28), but, its honestly one of the best things to do if you’re looking for a chill night out.
 The show is short (about 40 minutes, with a quick intermission and location change), which makes it the perfect layover between dinner and drinks.

 From the Basilique de Notre Dame, it’s a 30 minute walk to drinks.
 Seem far?
-Maybe, and if you get desperate, you’ll pass by plenty of Montréal’s weekend watering holes (Brutopia and Taverne Dominion Square) to quench your thirst along the way.
-Grab a beer, but save some juice for Cloakroom Bar: Montréal’s cocktail crown jewel.
+Maybe, and if you get desperate, you’ll pass by plenty of Montréal’s best weekend watering holes (Brutopia and Taverne Dominion Square) along the way.
+You can grab a quick beer, but but make sure to save some energy for Cloakroom Bar: Montréal’s cocktail crown jewel.
 Tucked behind a 19th century facade in Montréal’s Golden Square Mile sits a tiny speakeasy, concealed behind The Cloakroom — a tailored menswear shop—and The Cloakroom Barber.
 Stand outside until a server comes to get you.
-Follow their lead down a dark hallway with small twinkling lights.
+Follow their lead down a dark hallway with twinkling lights.
 Shimmy into a warm, intimate room with about 25 seats.
 A welcome shot will be served (on the house).
-And then the fun starts.
+And then the fun begins.
 At Cloakroom, there’s no menu: each drink is bespoke, made to your taste, yet highlights their range of fine spirits, liqueurs, house made tinctures, fresh produce, hand-shaved ice, and champagnes.
 Refreshing?
 Dry?
 Fruity?
 Gin-based?
 Your bartender will guide you through a series of questions, just like your favorite choose-your-own-adventure book, but way more grown up.

 Montréal Itinerary: Saturday